WDD 130: Web Fundamentals

 Overview

-CSS (Cascading Style Sheets) is a ruleset language that defines the style and presentation of an HTML document.
-CSS is made up of rules that select elements from the document and that contain style declarations.
-An HTML document can have zero to many CSS references.
+CSS (Cascading Style Sheets) is a rule set language that defines the style and presentation of an HTML document.
+CSS rules select elements from the document and contain style declarations.

 "Like HTML, CSS is not a programming language.
 It's not a markup language either.
 CSS is a style sheet language.
 CSS is what you use to selectively style HTML elements ...
 CSS is used to style and layout web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations and other decorative features." - MDN